 Visiting Cuba in August - October

 While this is the wettest time of year in Cuba, it is unusual to experience consecutive days of persistent heavy rain.
 Temperatures will be at their most humid however, and there is a higher risk of hurricanes or tropical storms.
-More people than ever are travelling to Cuba at this time, particularly if they cannot find hotel availability in the drier months and still wish to experience the country’s beauty and unique culture before any changes come into place.
+More people than ever are visiting Cuba at this time, particularly if they cannot find hotel availability in the drier months and still wish to experience the country’s beauty and unique culture before any changes come into place.